lsds/Saber/README.md

 #### The theta-join.sh command

-The theta-join is similar to selection, only that it operates on two streams.
+The theta-join microbenchmark is similar to selection, only that it operates on two streams.
 Each stream can be configured using the suffix `-of-first-stream` or `-of-second-stream` in command-line arguments such as window type, size, slide, and number of input attributes.
 E.g. `--window-type-of-first-stream row`.